antonjan/AI-with-opencv/pdf_to_img_ocr_text/README.md

-# This program will take a pdf with an images emebedid and then extract the images and then use OCR to extract the text from the images
+# This program will take a pdf with an images embedded and then extract the images and then use OCR to extract the text from the images

 ## Usage
 you need to add two parameters the inputfile witch should be pdf with images embedid with in them and output file where the Text will be saved